blytkerchan/blytkerchan.github.io/_posts/2010-03-01-use-cases-part-3-what-a-use-case-really-is.markdown

 comments: true
 date: 2010-03-01 21:41:25+00:00
 layout: post
-permalink: /blog/2010/03/use-cases-part-3-what-a-use-case-really-is/
-slug: use-cases-part-3-what-a-use-case-really-is
-title: 'Use-Cases Part 3: What A Use-Case Really Is & Writing Use-Cases'
+title: "Use-Cases Part 3: What A Use-Case Really Is & Writing Use-Cases"
 wordpress_id: 391
 categories:
   - C++ for the self-taught
 tags:
   - Posts that need to be re-tagged (WIP)
   - use-cases
 ---

 Before we start using use-cases in the description of the functional requirements we want to meet in our project, we need to understand what a use-case really is and how to go about writing one.
 In this installment I will attempt to answer both those questions.
 However, this series is called "C++ for the self-taught" for a reason: I will include references for all of the material I have cited in this installment, and I hope you will take it upon yourself to go out and look a bit yourself as well.

 <!--more-->

 ## what use-cases are(n't)

 In the [June 2002](http://www.ibm.com/developerworks/rational/library/content/RationalEdge/jun02/MisuseUseCasesJun02.pdf) and [July 2002](http://www.ibm.com/developerworks/rational/library/content/RationalEdge/jul02/TopTenWaysJul02.pdf) issues of the Rational Edge, there is a rather succinct description of how use-cases are abused on a daily basis.
 They are perhaps the most popular way to capture user requirements - and they are very good at that - but they are not the be-all and end-all of requirements specifications.
 I'll quote Ellen Gottesdiener in explaining why: "From the point of view of a person or system interacting with your software, a use case nicely describes an aspect of its behavior.
 But no single user requirements model can fully express all of the software's functional requirements: its behavior, structure, dynamics, and control mechanisms."